debabrata64/JOSAA_DATA_ANALYSIS_PORTAL/README.md

 <section>
    <h2>Output Files</h2>
-        <p>n the Outputs (images & video) folder, you will find some graph images and a video showcasing
+        <p>In the Outputs (images & video) folder, you will find some graph images and a video showcasing
 the working project.</p>
     </section>